apache/arrow/docs/source/python/api/flight.rst

 .. warning:: Flight is currently unstable.
 APIs are subject to change,
              though we don't expect drastic changes.

-.. warning:: Flight is currently not distributed as part of wheels or
-             in Conda - it is only available when built from source appropriately.

 Common Types
 ------------